-Do you love those pinterest-worthy shots of the bride and her gals all getting ready in the morning?
+Do you love those pinterest-worthy bridal party getting ready photos?
 Those dapper photos of all the lads looking smart in their suits?
 Here’s a secret: none of those shots happen by accident.
 While the moments themselves might be unposed, the area around them were certainly staged.
-I’ve put together a few tips to help you get the getting ready photos.
+I’ve put together a few tips to help you smash those getting ready pictures.

 Think about natural light